lootie/KernelMatrices.jl/README.md

 # KernelMatrices.jl

-This software suite is a companion to [this paper](https://arxiv.org/abs/1808.03215).
+This software suite is a companion to the manuscript [Scalable Gaussian Process Computations using Hierarchical Matrices](https://arxiv.org/abs/1808.03215).
 It is for working with kernel matrices where individual elements can be computed efficiently, so that one can write
 ```julia
 A[i,j] = F(x[i], y[j], v),
 ```